ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 this trade-off.
 Consider again the case of an ordered array.
-If the only reason we have the invariant is to find the least value in the array, perhaps it could be weakened from "the elements are in ascending order" to
+If the only reason we have the invariant is to find the least value in the array, perhaps it could be weakened from "the elements are in increasing order" to
 "the first element is always the least element", allowing all values except the first to appear in any order.
 Consider how this would affect the performance of for example an